Cali was a cute little surfer girl from Santa Ana.

 She used to send me photos

-of herself in the dressing room at the mall
+of herself in the Victoria’s Secrets dressing room

 She took me for a drive one night—